 OLD RAILWAY STATION

+The process to declare the station building a Site of Cultural Interest began in 1985 and has not yet been completed.
 It ceased to be used as a train station in 2005 (new station is next door) and remained closed until 2019.
-Restoration work is underway for it to be come a cultural space and function hall.
+Restoration work is underway for it to become a cultural space and function hall.
 The popular ‘red bridge’ is to be painted white.